tyreer/learning-notes/Egghead_getting-started-with-Redux.md

 > __mapStateToProps__ maps the Redux store's state to the props of the TodoList component that are related to the data from the Redux store.
 These props will be updated any time the state changes

 > To use connect(), you need to define a special function called __mapStateToProps__ that tells how to transform the current Redux store state into the props you want to pass to a presentational component you are wrapping.
-For example, VisibleTodoList needs to calculate todos to pass to the TodoList, so we define a function that filters the state.todos according to the state.visibilityFilter, and use it in its mapStateToProps:
+For example, __VisibleTodoList needs to calculate todos to pass to the TodoList, so we define a function that filters the state.todos according to the state.visibilityFilter, and use it in its mapStateToProps__

 > __mapDispatchToProps__ maps the store's dispatch() method and returns the props that use the dispatch method to dispatch actions.
-So it returns the callback props needed by the presentational component.
-It specifies the behavior of which callback prop dispatches which action.
+So __it returns the callback props needed by the presentational component__. __It specifies the behavior of which callback prop dispatches which action__.

 __Naming actions__:
 ```JavaScript